kenwals/shinrin-yoku/README.md

 - "Woodland" Green  (#4e5c28) : Used for headings and text when on light background.
 This colour is used as background on footer.
 - "Green Mist"  (#c9d3aa) : Used on the background of the body and navbar.
 - "Nador" Green  (#4F5C54) :  Used on the background of the mid section between hero image and about section.
-- "Lemon Grass"  (#9da19a) : Used for text shadow on the hero image text.
+- "Lemon Grass"  (#9da19a) : Used for text shadow on the hero image text, and box shadow on cards.
 - White  (#FFFFFF) : used for text when on a dark background.
 - WhiteSmoke  (#F5F5F5) : used for the footer icons.